MicrosoftDocs/sdk-api/sdk-api-src/content/tlhelp32/nf-tlhelp32-toolhelp32readprocessmemory.md

 ## -remarks

-The function opens an handle to the target process and closes it once the read operation is completed.

-As such, it's recommended to use [ReadProcessMemory](../memoryapi/nf-memoryapi-readprocessmemory.md) instead if you're planning to perform several reads.
+This function opens a handle to the target process and closes it once the read operation has completed.
+If you're planning to perform several reads, use [ReadProcessMemory](../memoryapi/nf-memoryapi-readprocessmemory.md) instead.

 ## -see-also